RealityWanderers/R4R_Public/README.md

 ## 🎮 Controls

+Movement:
-- Turn: R stick left and right.
+- Turning: R stick left and right or physically turning in real life.
 Level_0 shows an example for a menu to change turn type and turn settings.
 - Skate: Hold L or R grip and swing your arm.
 - Jump: Hold both L and R grip and swing your arms.
 - Air Dash: Hold both L and R grip and swing your arms while in the air.
+- Brake: Hold both L and R grip for a second to slow down.

+Special:
 - Homing Attack: When the green indicator appears do an Air Dash motion.
-- Brake: Hold both L and R grip for a second to slow down.
 - Overclock Boost: Press forward on the L stick to overclock when you have at least 1 battery segment filled.
 - Grab: Press and hold L or R grip when the grab indicator appears (only in level_1).
-- WallGrind: Jumping into a wall attaches you, hold L or R grip and push yourself off the wall to jump off.
+- WallGrind: Jumping into a Billboard attaches you, hold L or R grip and push yourself off the wall to jump off.
 - Phone: L stick click to open and close, L stick to navigate, Y to select an app.

 ## ⚠️ Known Issues:

 - Functionality of the phone inside of Level_0 does not work correctly.
 Works fine in Level_1.
 - Overclock boost is bound to the forward left stick, which is also used by the phone menu navigation.
+- While holding a grabbable object you slowly slide down.

 ## Credits